byomakeshpanda/Skin-Lesion-Classification-with-Attention-Leakage-Analysis/README.md

 ### Attention Leakage Analysis

-Our quantitative analysis of attention leakage using segmentation masks to measure how much model focus falls *outside* the lesion—yields several insights:
+Our quantitative analysis of attention leakage using segmentation masks to measure how much model focus falls *outside* the lesion provides several insights:

 - **Mean attention leakage for benign lesions:** 61.4%
 - **Mean attention leakage for malignant lesions:** 46.7%